DevMountain/soundCloud-api/README.md

 # Step 4 - Our controller (part 1)

 - Create a "getUser" function on our controller's scope object
 - Within `$scope.getUser` call `soundService.getUser` function in order to get the data from the service.
 Remember, the soundService.getUser needs to have a username passed into it.
-Pass a test value, like 'Yahtzel' (a soundcloud user):
+Pass a test value, like 'Yahtzel' (a SoundCloud user):

 `soundService.getUser('Yahtzel')`